Summary of our market study

 • Number of Food Court openings

-• Size of the global food court market
+• Size of the food court market

 • Forecast growth in food court sales